yugr/rust-slides/method.md

     * comments (in blog itself and on its Reddit/Hackernews announcements if present)
     * relevant links in text (need to be added to materials)
     * other Rust-performance-relevant posts on blog (posts which look relevant need to be added to materials)
+  - for forum posts be sure to check
+    * suggested posts (need to be added to materials)
   - write short summary (in materials.md):
     * what was the problem(s) (e.g. "autovectorization breaks if indexing is too complex")
     * solution (e.g. "use unsafe" or "explicit SIMD")